ellisp/shiny-multi-demo/README.md

 # shiny-multi-demo
-Demo Shiny app in various stages of creation
+Demo Shiny app of some census data in various stages of creation

+- [Basic version]() with sidebar layout and ggplot2 graphics (source code) -